JKelliher/Campr_Repository/TESTING.md

-## Use Case4: Validate addUser works as expected
+## Use Case 4: Validate addUser works as expected
 Verify that the the addUser function works as expected to the LoginDB \
 **Description** \
     Test the addUser function to ensure it adds a new user into the database correctly.
 This will verify that the ValueErrors present in the function check to ensure user input correct format \